19hours/sg-statutes/Acts/Public Trustee Act.md

 (c) be appointed trustee by a court of competent jurisdiction.

-(1A) In addition to the powers and duties under subsection (1), the Public Trustee may undertake such other functions and duties relating to victims of motor accidents and their claims to compensation as the Minister may assign to him.
+(1A) In addition to the powers and duties under subsection (1), the Public Trustee may —

+(a) undertake such functions and duties relating to victims of motor accidents and their claims to compensation as the Minister may assign him;

+(b) be appointed as a deputy by the High Court under the Mental Capacity Act 2008 with powers and duties conferred or imposed under that Act in relation to the property and affairs of a person who lacks capacity.

+[15/2011 wef 01/05/2011]

+[22/2008 wef 01/03/2010]

 (2) Subject to and in accordance with this Act and the rules made thereunder, the Public Trustee may act either alone or jointly with any person or body of persons in any capacity to which he is appointed in pursuance of this Act, and shall have all the same powers, duties and liabilities, and be entitled to the same rights and immunities and be subject to the control and orders of the court, as a private trustee acting in the same capacity.